k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

-* **Initialize** — prepare the table.
-For this, you can use the *VectorInitializer* flow (`PgVectorInitializer` or `SqliteVectorInitializer`).
+* **Initialize** — prepares the table.
+For this step, you can use the *VectorInitializer* flow (`PgVectorInitializer` or `SqliteVectorInitializer`).

 * **Grounding** — processing of the initial sources.
 It is recommended to transform resources, such as documents and web pages, into Markdown format.
-  During the agentic flow, these documents are provided to the AI to be part of its context.
-The Markdown format is very useful when working with AI models, enabling adding simple tags, hinting about titles, sections, list and so on.
+  During the agentic flow, these documents are provided to the AI as part of its context.
+Using Markdown is beneficial when working with AI models, as it allows adding simple tags that indicate titles, sections, lists and other structural elements.

   > A very useful utility is ["markitdown"](https://github.com/microsoft/markitdown), which is a Python library that transforms various file formats into Markdown.
 Examples of file formats it can convert include PDF, PowerPoint, Word, Excel, images (PNG, JPG), HTML, and text-based formats such as CSV, JSON, and XML.